 It’s the designer’s job to find which type of logo fits perfectly with the brand and create legibly, representative, unique, unforgettable, and possible to work within different scales.

 Designing a logo is actually the first step; there are other three aspects of the company that needs to be created.

 The second one is the position in the market.
 Here the specialist needs to think about where the brand will fit in and make sure it can be available for the right customer.
-Also, they have to study the competitors and even create a marketing campaign.
+Also, they have to study competitors and even create a marketing campaign.

 The last one is the visual components of the brand.
-In this final step, the designer has to devise stickers, uniforms, mascots and everything that makes it easy for the clients to remember the company.
+In this final step, the designer has to devise stickers, uniforms, mascots, and everything that makes it easy for the clients to remember the company.

 The designer needs to make sure to use the logo designed previously correctly.
-They also have to use a specific color palette that transmits the correct message in order to make everything more visually attractive.
+They also have to use a specific color palette that transmits the correct message to make everything more visually attractive.

-It also includes the impalpable ones such as the ideals, philosophy, and values.
+It also includes the impalpable ones such as ideals, philosophy, and values.
 Basically, it has to explain all the work done before and its meaning.

-There are other ways to create a website, such as using word processors like WYSIWYM which means “What You See Is What You Mean” or WYSIWYG (What You See Is What You Get).
+There are other ways to create a website, such as using word processors like WYSIWYM, which means “What You See Is What You Mean,” or WYSIWYG (What You See Is What You Get).